davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 "Hello" + "World" // Text addition

-// Other mathematical expressions using classes instead of symbols:
+// Other mathematical expressions are done using functions instead of symbols:

 Math.Power(5,2)   // 5 elevated to 2 is: 25
 Math.Modulo(10,3) // 10 modulo 3 is: 1